asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 GLV based on ϕ:                   2.064ms (41% faster)
 ```

-**N.B.** The benchmarks are averaged over 1,000 instances of the routine, and the endomorphism computation does not implement the Horner optimization.
+**N.B.** The benchmarks are averaged over 1000 instances of the routine.
+Besides, the endomorphism $\phi$ is not evaluated via (the homogeneous version of) Horner's scheme, but more elementarily.
+Therefore, (GLV based on) $\phi$ is even faster when implemented more properly.

 ## How to Interpret Results